 Why are the new NACHA rules important?

-It’s important that businesses pay attention to the new NACHA governance rules because they will affect almost every business in the US.
-In fact, any organization that processes electronic payments, either by capturing credit and debit card transactions from customers, or even paying staff through payroll, will undergo changes.
+It’s important that businesses pay attention to the new NACHA governance rules because they affect almost every business in the US.
+In fact, any organization that processes electronic payments, either by capturing credit and debit card transactions from customers, or even paying staff through payroll, are concerned.

 The new rules are also important for: